Soy isoflavones; Soy protein; Soybean

-A number of studies suggest that soy protein may reduce the risk of heart disease by lowering levels of LDL "bad" cholesterol.
+Studies suggest that soy protein may reduce the risk of heart disease by lowering levels of LDL (bad) cholesterol.
 For example, in a clinical study of nearly 5,000 men and women living in Japan, those who ate the most soy had the lowest cholesterol levels.
-Not all studies agree, but those that show benefits seem to indicate that soy protein may lower LDL up to 10% and total cholesterol up to 7%.
-A review of studies found that people with high cholesterol may reduce their total cholesterol by 9% if they eat 31 - 47 grams of soy protein instead of meat each day.
+Not all studies agree, but those that show benefits seem to indicate that 25 g of soy protein per day may lower LDL by 5%.
+A review of studies found that people with high cholesterol may reduce their total cholesterol by 9% if they eat 31 to 47 grams of soy protein instead of meat each day.

-As a result, the U.S. Food and Drug Administration (FDA) in 1999 allowed soy products to carry a heart-healthy label saying that soy may reduce cholesterol when eaten as part of a diet that is low in saturated fat and cholesterol.
+As a result, in 1999, the U.S. Food and Drug Administration (FDA) allowed soy products to carry a heart-healthy label indicating that soy may reduce cholesterol when consumed as part of a diet that is low in saturated fat and cholesterol.
 In order for a particular food to carry this claim, one serving of the food must contain at least 6.25 grams of soy protein per serving.
-That is about 25% of the amount needed each day -- 25 grams of soy -- to get the heart-healthy benefit.
+That is about 25% of the amount needed each day, 25 grams of soy, to get the heart-healthy benefit.

-It is relatively easy to add enough soy to your daily diet to meet the 25 gram recommendation: 4 ounces of firm tofu contains 13 grams of soy protein; one soy "burger" includes 10 - 12 grams; and an 8-ounce glass of plain soy milk contains 10 grams.
+It is relatively easy to meet that 25-gram recommendation: 4 ounces of firm tofu contains 13 grams of soy protein; one soy "burger" includes 10 to 12 grams; and an 8-ounce glass of plain soy milk contains 10 grams.

 The American Heart Association (AHA) also recommends adding at least 25 grams of soy protein per day to a diet low in saturated fat and cholesterol to reduce the risk of heart disease.
 Studies that offer evidence for this have found:

-- People in Asia who often eat soy foods, up to 55 grams of soy protein per day, have lower rates of heart disease than people who eat a typical Western diet, with fewer than 5 grams of soy protein per day.
+- People in Asia who often eat up to 55 grams of soy protein per day have lower rates of heart disease than people who eat a typical Western diet with fewer than 5 grams of soy protein per day.

-- Substituting 31 - 47 grams of soy protein for meat in a diet low in saturated fat and cholesterol may lower blood cholesterol levels.
+- Substituting 31 to 47 grams of soy protein for meat in a diet low in saturated fat and cholesterol may lower blood cholesterol levels.

 - Including at least 20 grams of soy protein per day in a diet low in saturated fat and cholesterol may reduce blood fat levels in both men and women, although not all studies agree.

-Evidence suggesting that soy may help prevent hormone-related cancers, such as breast, prostate, and uterine cancer, comes from population studies.
-These studies look at large numbers of people and have found that eating a diet high in soy protein may lower the risk of developing these kinds of cancers.
+Studies looking at large numbers of people have found that eating a diet high in soy protein may lower the risk of developing hormone-related cancers, such as breast, prostate, and uterine cancer.

-But the studies do not present a simple picture.
+But the findings are complex.
 For example, most studies that have found a lower risk of breast cancer have looked at Asian women, who typically eat a lot of soy.
-The studies that have looked at Western women have not all found a lower risk of breast cancer, although an analysis of 18 previously published studies found that in healthy women, soy was associated with a small (14%) reduction in breast cancer risk.
+Studies that have looked at Western women have not all found a lower risk of breast cancer, although an analysis of 18 previously published studies found that in healthy women, soy was associated with a small (14%) reduction in breast cancer risk.
 Some studies suggest that a woman may get the best protection if she eats a diet high in soy when she is young, rather than when she goes through menopause.

 The findings are also complicated when it comes to prostate cancer.
-Some studies suggest that the rates of prostate cancer are similar in Asian and Western countries, but more Western men than Asian men (who eat more soy) die from prostate cancer.
-But other studies show that men who eat a diet high in soy may have a lower risk of prostate cancer, although researchers aren't sure if that is because of what they eat.
-Other researchers note that as Japanese men age, their prostate size doesn't grow as much as it does in Western men, and think that a high soy diet may be the reason why.
+Some studies suggest that rates of prostate cancer are similar in Asian and Western countries, but more Western men than Asian men (who eat more soy) die from prostate cancer.
+But other studies show that men who eat a diet high in soy may have a lower risk of prostate cancer, although researchers are not sure if that is because of what they eat.
+Other researchers note that as Japanese men age, their prostate size does not grow as much as it does in Western men.
+A diet high in soy may account for the size differences.

 Researchers have started to investigate whether soy foods can help prevent osteoporosis by increasing bone mineral density (BMD).
 Most of the research has focused on the isoflavones in soy protein.
-Although there aren't many studies, most suggest that women approaching menopause who eat isoflavone-rich soy protein are more likely to boost BMD than women whose diets are low in soy isoflavones.
-Some studies suggest that 80 - 90 mg of isoflavones in 40 g of soy protein worked the best.
+Although there are not many studies, most suggest that women approaching menopause who eat isoflavone-rich soy protein are more likely to boost BMD than women whose diets are low in soy isoflavones.
+Some studies suggest that 80 to 90 mg of isoflavones in 40 g of soy protein worked the best.

-However, other studies have found that soy isoflavones didn't increase bone mineral density in early postmenopausal women.
+However, other studies have found that soy isoflavones did not increase bone mineral density in early postmenopausal women.

-Some researchers also think that using soy extracts with different isoflavones in different studies can cause the results to be different.
+Some researchers also think that using soy extracts with different isoflavones in different studies can cause conflicting results.
 The studies with the most positive results have used soy products with at least 15 mg of genistein (an isoflavone) per day.